ampproject/amp.dev/README.md

 ```

 This command prints a lot to the shell and will most likely end on `Server ready.
 Press ctrl-c to quit.`.
 Seeing this line means everything went fine so far unless otherwise stated in the logs; the site should be available at [http://localhost:8080/](http://localhost:8080/).
 The service running on port `8081` is only Grow rendering the pages.

+You can contribute your changes back to the main repository by [creating a pull request](https://help.github.com/en/articles/about-pull-requests).

 ### Maintenance